h0r0m4n/h0r0m4n.github.com/src/work/2020/siae-plus.md

 {% image "src/static/work/siae-plus-4.jpg" "full" "" "New deposit feature that guides the user using a wizard design pattern" %}

-{% video "siae-plus-1" "full" "autoplay" "An overview of final prototype" %}
+{% video "siae-plus-1" "full" "" "An overview of final prototype" %}

 ## Software and tools